A General Coupling for Ising Models and Beyond: Coupling measure for conditional Bernoulli percolation

 Several models appear in the literature which admit interpretations as conditioned versions of Bernoulli percolation.
 Indeed, the loop O($1$) measure may be viewed as Bernoulli percolation conditioned to output an even graph.
-Other natural examples include the arboreal gas model \cite{Bauerschmidt2024PercoForest,Bauerschmidt2021PlaneForest,CaraccioloForests} and $H$-free random graphs \cite{BaloghKrFree,GerkeNoK4,OsthusNoTriangles,PromelNoTriangles}, where the conditioning is on outputting, respectively, a forest and a subgraph of the complete graph containing no copies of a fixed graph $H$.
+Other natural examples include the arboreal gas model \cite{Bauerschmidt2024PercoForest,Bauerschmidt2021PlaneForest,CaraccioloForests} and $H$-free random graphs \cite{BaloghKrFree,GerkeNoK4}, where the conditioning is on outputting, respectively, a forest and a subgraph of the complete graph containing no copies of a fixed graph $H$.
+For instance, triangle-free graphs can be proven to be bi-partite with high probability \cite{OsthusNoTriangles,PromelNoTriangles}.
 Less intuitive examples include the uniform spanning tree \cite{KenyonUST,PemantleUST} and self-avoiding walk models \cite{DCSAW,MadrasBook}.
 The following coupling works for all such models: \begin{proposition} Let $G=(V,E)$ be a finite graph, $p_e\in(0,1), x_e>0$ for each $e\in E$.
 Let $\Omega = \{0,1\}^E$, $\Sigma \subset \Omega$ and $f:\Omega\to 2^{\Sigma}$ be defined by $f(\omega)= \Sigma^{\downarrow}(\omega):=\{\eta \in \Sigma\mid \eta \subset \omega\}$ and

 Then, under the coupling measure $\mathscr{P}$ defined in Theorem \ref{thm:generalcoupling}, \begin{enumerate} \item[(a)] The marginal of $\mathscr{P}$ on $\Sigma$ is $\mathscr{P}_{\Sigma}[\eta] \propto \prod_{e\in \eta} x_e$.
-For each $\omega\in\Omega$ with $\mathscr{P}_\Omega[\omega] \neq 0$, the conditional measure $\mathscr{P}[\cdot \mid \omega] = \mathbb{P}_{\frac{x}{p+x}}[\cdot \mid \Sigma^{\downarrow}(\omega)]$. \item[(b)] The marginal of $\mathscr{P}$ on $\Omega$ is $\mathscr{P}_\Omega= \mathscr{P}_{\Sigma} \cup \mathbb{P}_p$.
-For each $\eta\in\Sigma$ with $\mathscr{P}_{\Sigma}[\eta]\neq 0$, the conditional measure $\mathscr{P}[\cdot \mid \eta] = \mathbb{P}_p \cup \delta_{\eta}$, Bernoulli percolation on $E$ with parameter $(p_e)_{e\in E}$ conditioned on all edges in $\eta$ being open. \end{enumerate} \end{proposition} \begin{proof} The $\Omega$ marginal is by \Cref{thm:generalcoupling},
+For each $\omega\in\Omega$ with $\mathscr{P}_\Omega[\omega] \neq 0$, the conditional measure $\mathscr{P}[\;\cdot \mid \omega] = \mathbb{P}_{\frac{x}{p+x}}[\;\cdot \mid \Sigma^{\downarrow}(\omega)]$. \item[(b)] The marginal of $\mathscr{P}$ on $\Omega$ is $\mathscr{P}_\Omega= \mathscr{P}_{\Sigma} \cup \mathbb{P}_p$.
+For each $\eta\in\Sigma$ with $\mathscr{P}_{\Sigma}[\eta]\neq 0$, the conditional measure $\mathscr{P}[\;\cdot \mid \eta] = \mathbb{P}_p \cup \delta_{\eta}$, Bernoulli percolation on $E$ with parameter $(p_e)_{e\in E}$ conditioned on all edges in $\eta$ being open. \end{enumerate} \end{proposition} \begin{proof} The $\Omega$ marginal is by \Cref{thm:generalcoupling},

 The remaining part of the proof also follows from \Cref{thm:generalcoupling}. \end{proof} Since we take the case $p_e= x_e \in (0,1)$ for each $e\in E$ to be the most useful, we state it separately. \begin{corollary} Let $G=(V,E)$ be a finite graph, $x_e\in (0,1)$ for each $e\in E$.
 Let $\Omega = \{0,1\}^E$, $\Sigma \subset \Omega$ , $f:\Omega\to 2^{\Sigma}$ be defined by $f(\omega)= \Sigma^{\downarrow}(\omega):=\{\eta \in \Sigma: \eta \subset \omega\}$ as well as